 Hollow dies produce a profile that features one or more voids – such as a simple tube with a single opening, or more complex extruded aluminum pieces with numerous detailed voids.
 There are a number of different hollow die forms, with the most common being portholes, bridges, and spider dies.
 Because of their potentially complex designs, manufacturing costs and methods used vary greatly.
 The die set for a hollow die differs from a solid die, it has what is called a mandrel inside the die with two or more portholes, a die cap to make the shape, and a bolster to support the extrusion load.

-Semi-hollow dies will extrude aluminum that is nearly hollow by only partially enclosing a void.
+Semi-hollow aluminum extrusion dies will extrude aluminum that is nearly hollow by only partially enclosing a void during the aluminum extrusion process.
 Die sets for semi-hollow dies will include a mandrel with portholes, in addition, to die caps and bolsters.

 Custom and OEM Aluminum Extrusions From Eagle Mouldings

 Eagle Mouldings is a manufacturer, stocking warehouse, and supplier of custom and OEM aluminum extrusions.
 If we don’t have the extruded aluminum part that meets your specifications, our professionals will help you create and engineer one to meet your needs.
 Our custom and OEM extrusion services enable us to meet nearly any aluminum extrusion needs our customers may have.
 Contact our experienced customer service team today.